abid-mujtaba/haskell-cas/comments.md

 * In addition the Data.List.sort function will also work automatically once ``Expr`` is made an instance of the ``Ord`` type-class.
 * In this instantiation we are basically implementing the lexical order of expressions especially as used to place them inside a ``Sum``.
 * The lexical order is defined to be "Graded/Degree reverse lexicographic order"

-**L.2** - Any pair of expressions that don't fit any of the patterns above are caught by this pattern and passed on to the ``compareDegree`` function.
-In compare we are only looking at constant expressions and how to compare them.
-The rest is done by compareDegree which only cares about the degree of expressions and not their contents.
+* This ``compare`` function starts by comparing the degree of expressions and if those match hands over to compare'

 **L.3** - We define the ``Neg`` of an expression to have the same order as the expression itself.